Behati Prinsloo Focuses On Adam Levine And Career As Victoria’s Secret Angel Candice Swanepoel Prioritizes Baby On Instagram

 Even after having their first baby girl, Adam Levine and Behati Prinsloo were facing divorce rumors, which existed even before she got pregnant.

-“The couple, according to downmarket gossip rags, reportedly are facing marriage troubles shortly after the birth of their daughter, Dusty Rose,” reported New York Post..
+“The couple, according to downmarket gossip rags, reportedly are facing marriage troubles shortly after the birth of their daughter, Dusty Rose,” reported the New York Post..

-So to ward off these nasty talks on the town, the couple does their best in showing their love in social media.
+So to ward off these nasty talks on the town, the couple does their best in showing their love on social media.
 As soon as the clock turned into the new year, he posted a selfie with his wife to show the world that they spent the eve well without attending some fancy party.

 A photo posted by Adam Levine (@adamlevine) on